Useful Links for Expats in Germany

 The following links and resources for expats in Germany are provided to offer an extension of topics which may not be covered in detail on this site.

 All links in the Directory are either paid advertising or affiliate links.
-An affiliate link means that Live Work Germany earns a small commission from any sales generated through these links.
-This does not affect the price of the product and in some cases, we have secured favourable pricing or special offers as part of the deal!
+An affiliate link means that Live Work Germany earns a small commission from any sales generated.
+This does not affect the price of the product and in some cases, we have secured favourable pricing or special offers!

 For any companies interested in advertising or who would like Live Work Germany to work as an Affiliate, please contact us by email.